matipan/matipan.github.io/content/posts/exploring-dagger-building-a-ci-cd-pipeline-for-iac.md

 dagger mod use github.com/aweris/daggerverse/gh
 ```

-And quickly build our module with the `Preview` function that calls the Pulumi module and creates a PR with the output of the diff:
+And quickly build our module with the `Preview` function that uses these dependencies:
 ```go
 type Iac struct {
 	AwsAccessKey *Secret